inveniosoftware/docs-invenio-rdm/docs/operate/customize/vocabularies/names.md

   --origin /path/to/ORCID_2021_10_summaries.tar.gz
 ```

-### Using ORCiD Public Data Sync
+### Using ORCID Public Data Sync

 *Introduced in InvenioRDM v13*

+Instead of waiting for the yearly ORCID public dataset mentioned above, [ORCID premium members](https://info.orcid.org/membership/) can also access the ORCID data on demand using the Public Data Sync process.

+#### ORCID Public Data Sync credentials

+First, you should store the credentials to access the ORCID Public Data Sync in the environment variables `INVENIO_VOCABULARIES_ORCID_ACCESS_KEY` and `INVENIO_VOCABULARIES_ORCID_SECRET_KEY`.

 #### Installing Required Dependencies

-First, you should install the required `s3fs` dependency.
+Then, you should install the required `s3fs` dependency.
 This can be achieved by adding the following to the `Pipfile` in your instance:

 ```toml
 [packages]